Fast Cash Offers for Fort Worth Houses.

 Do all heirs have to agree to sell the property?

-No, the Heirs don’t have to agree to sell an inherited house or property if ownership has been established by a will or the probate court.
-But if ownership has not been established, such as with an estate with no will and/or a Court-appointed administrator, then all Heirs must agree to the sale.
-This also includes properties that have been put up at auction by the Court to pay off the estate’s debts.
-If a buyer purchases a house at auction but one or more of the Heirs disagree with the sale, the purchase must be put on hold while the disagreement is worked out and a settlement is reached.
+No, Heirs don’t have to agree to sell an inherited house if ownership has been established by a will or probate court.
+However, if ownership hasn’t been determined, such as with an estate without a will and/or a Court-appointed administrator, then all Heirs must agree to the sale.
+This includes properties put up for auction by the Court to pay the estate’s debts.
+If a buyer purchases a house at auction but one or more Heirs disagree with the sale, the purchase must be suspended until the disagreement is resolved and a settlement reached.

 How to Settle a Disagreement

-There are a variety of options for settling disagreements among Heirs over an estate, but the first step is making sure that a loved one has an executor.
-Having a point person who is there to make sure the deceased’s wishes are followed as set forth in the will can ensure that there are no arguments over how the assets will be dealt with.
-If there is no executor and the will is being disputed, your next step may be hiring a mediator.
-Having a neutral third party to help work out differences will be much more affordable than a legal battle in probate court.
+There are several options for resolving disagreements among Heirs over an estate, but the first step is ensuring that a loved one has designated an executor.
+Having a point person responsible for fulfilling the deceased’s wishes as outlined in the will can prevent arguments about asset distribution.
+If there’s no executor and the will is contested, hiring a mediator may be your next step.
+A neutral third party to help work through differences will be much more affordable than a lengthy legal battle in probate court.

 Best Practices